•Local writer Doug Grosjean will be at the Wood County District Public Library at 7 p.m. Feb. 21, 251 North Main St. Free.

 •Ocean, a nonprofit international educational program, seeks host families for exchange students from Germany, Latvia, China, Thailand, Japan, Turkey, Korea, Mongolia, Slovakia, other countries.
 Call 419-344-0466.

-•PAX Program of Academic Exchange is looking for host families for international high school students.
-PAX students are ages 15-18, speak English, have full insurance coverage and their own spending money.
+•PAX Program of Academic Exchange is looking for host families for international high school students ages 15-18.
+Students speak English, have full insurance coverage and their own spending money.
 Private rooms not required, and single parents, young couples, and retirees are welcome to apply.
 Call 1-800-555-6211.

 •STS Foundation seeks host families for international exchange students who will attend local high schools.
 Students have their own spending money and insurance and will share their customs and culture with their host families.
 Information: 1-800-522-4678 or visit www.stsfoundation.org.